Markhorcapital/event-listener/Readme.md

 # Copy example environment file
 cp .env.example .env

-# Edit with your configuration
+# Edit with your configuration (MongoDB optional for token filtering)
 nano .env

+# Note: If MONGODB_URI is not set, token filtering will be disabled
+# but the event listener will still work normally
 ```

 #### **3. Start Development**